hipay/hipay-docs/hipay-enterprise-sdk-js_3/3-Reference.md

 ### HiPay (options)

-Once the SDK is included on your page, you can use the `HiPay` global variable to initialize the SDK.
+Once the HiPay Enterprise JavaScript SDK is included on your page, you can use the `HiPay` global variable to initialize the SDK.

 ```js